 • This can be plain text, plain text with dynamic content from above OR can benefit from rich HTML for heavy formatting including hyperlinks, images, or other stylistic choices.

-• Currently, there is no WYSIWYG editor, but there are plenty of free HTML editors with previews available online including:
+• Currently, there is no drag-and-drop formatting, but there are plenty of free HTML editors with previews available online including:

 • https://html5-editor.net/

-• Create your body on the right-hand side of the screen using their WYSIWYG editor and the HTML is generated automatically on the left.
+• To use this - create your body on the right-hand side of the screen using their drag-and-drop editor and the HTML is generated automatically on the left.
 Copy the HTML into the dropdown menu.

-• After creating the body, hit the update template button and the work is complete.
+• After creating the body, click Update Template and the work is complete.

 • To see a preview of the message in an SMS or HTML in the actual medium, the best method is to navigate to the configuration menu and use the Send Test Email and Send Test SMS functionality.
 Copy the message body and subject into the text box and send an email or text to a recipient of your choosing to ensure it meets expectations.

-• Please note that SMS messages should is limited to 160 characters per message or they are broken into segments and the end recipients will receive multiple text messages (1/N, 2/N, etc.)
+NOTE: SMS messages should be limited to 160 characters or they are broken into segments and the end recipients will receive multiple text messages (1/N, 2/N, etc).

 NOTE: The date format should be capitalized in the notification template editor.
-MM/DD/YYYY will provide the appropriate ETA. mm/dd/yyyy will display the minute of the ETA, rather than then month of the ETA.
+MM/DD/YYYY will provide the appropriate ETA. mm/dd/yyyy will display the minute of the ETA, rather than the month of the ETA.